cybozu-go/meows/docs/user-manual.md

 After running pods, you can check whether the runners are registered to GitHub on the **Actions** page under each repository's **Settings**.
 E.g. `https://github.com/<your Organization>/<your Repository>/settings/actions/runners`

+NOTE: If you want to use organization-level runners, please set the `.spec.organization` field instead of the `.spec.repository` field.

-## Writing Workflow
+### Writing Workflow

-There are a few tips using runners registered by meows.

-1. Runners have a specific label determined from the name and namespace of the RunnerPool.
+Runners registered by meows have a specific label determined from the name and namespace of the RunnerPool.
-   - The format is `<your RunnerPool Namespace>/<your RunnerPool Name>`.
+The format is `<your RunnerPool Namespace>/<your RunnerPool Name>`.
-2. Users must call these commands in their workflows.
-   - At the beginning of a job, call `job-started`.
-   - At the ending of a job, call `job-success`, `job-cancelled` and `job-failure` with `steps.if` conditions.

-Here is an example of a workflow definition.
+So set the `self-hosted` and the RunnerPool-specific label to the `runs-on` in your workflow.

 ```yaml
 name: workflow example